priyadharisingh/Electricity-Consumption-Forecast/README.md

 4. Feature Creation:<br>
 Rolling Average column was created for the demand column.
 It contained 24-hour demand lags and 168 hours demand lag.
 This was done to understand the change in demand every 24 hour i.e. 1 day and every 168 hours i.e. 7 days or 1 week time interval.
 Rolling average play an important role in time series analysis. <br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Graphs were created to understand its change in demand over time., year, month, temperature.<br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Graphs were created to understand its change in demand over time., year, month, temperature.<br>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Correlation heatmap was created to understand the correction between all the variables and the columns that are not important are removed from the dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Correlation heatmap was created to understand the correction between all the variables and the columns that are not important are &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; removed from the dataset.

 5. Model Creation and Forecasting:<br>
 XGBoostRegressor was used to create the machine learning model.
 This model forecasted the future consumption with 98% r2_score.
 This could also be seen in the actual vs predicted plotted line chart.